Ular (book): Synopsis

 The story is set in Mid-western Terai region (present–day Lumbini Province) of Nepal.
 Premlawla is a poor tanga driver and is a supporter of Rajendra Lal in the national election.
 Premlawla also participates in the election rally for Premlalwa with his tanga during which his horse gets sick.
 However, Rajendra Lal loses to Shanti Raja in the election.
 Premlawla is asked to participate in the victory rally of Shanti Raja with the promise of a daily wage but Premlawla's sick horse dies during the rally.
 Premlawla decides to ask for help with Shanti Lal but is unable to meet with him since he has already left for Kathmandu.
 Then Premlawla decides to ask Rajendra Lal but Rajendra Lal refuses to help.
 Instead, Rajendra Lal suggests to him that he sell his only piece of land.
 Premlawla is cheated on the price of land.
 With the money obtained, Premlawla decides to go to Kathmandu to meet Shanti Lal and ask for his horse's compensation.
-In Kathmandu, Premlalwa meets a writer Nirakar Prasad, who borrows money with Premlawla promising to return back soon and also to publish his story but Nirakar Prasad runs away with the money.
+In Kathmandu, Premlalwa meets a writer Nirakar Prasad, who borrows money with Premlawla promising to return soon and also to publish his story but Nirakar Prasad runs away with the money.

 In parallel, there is a story about Draupadi, a sex worker from Badi community and Premlawla's love interest.
 Premlalwa wants to marry Draupadi but is unable because he is destitute.
 Draupadi is exploited by the richer people of the village.
 The books shows the helplessness of poor people in the society and how they are exploited by the rich and powerful.